jminor/cardmaker/README.md

 - https://game-icons.net/
 - https://thenounproject.com/

 Images can be embedded in your SVG templates as well, but there is currently no support for replacing images.
-(See "Someday Mabye" below.)
+(See "Someday Maybe" below.)

 ## Text Layout: Long Text, Centering, etc.